norman/friendly_id/Guide.md

       has_friendly_id :a_column_or_method options_hash
     end

-For a list of valid options, see the instance attrbute summary for {FriendlyId::Config}.
+For a list of valid options, see the instance attrbute summary for {FriendlyId::Configuration}.

 # Features